What’s New on the Adams County Pour Tour? – 1/21

 Gettysburg is home to many museums, and winter is the perfect time to escape the cold and head indoors to dive into history.
 Have you viewed the Cyclorama at Gettysburg National Military Park Museum & Visitor Center, toured the cupola at the Seminary Ridge Museum or checked out the 3D exhibits at the Gettysburg Heritage Center?
 Make time this winter to discover something new.

-A wonderful indoor winter activity – gather your gang and get ready to be challenged at one of the Gettysburg area’s Escape Rooms.
-In Gettysburg, try 1863 Escape or Escape Gettysburg, or take a short drive to Hanover, Pa., for Escape Confusion.
-Each Escape Room has multiple rooms, so there are plenty of
+A wonderful indoor winter activity – gather your gang and get ready to be challenged at 1863 Escape in Gettysburg.
+They have multiple rooms, so there are plenty of opportunities to try something new all winter long.

 The Gettysburg region is a treasure hunter’s paradise, boasting an eclectic collection of boutiques, art galleries, craft stores and antique malls.
 Grab a cup of hot chocolate, latte or coffee from Ragged Edge Coffee House and hit the streets for collectibles, clothing and gifts.
 Take a break and stop for a taste of wine at one of Gettysburg’s tasting rooms or a bite to eat at one of the diners and pubs on Lincoln Square.